 To make a long story short, I ended up rear-ending a car on the freeway; thankfully, nobody was hurt.

-Luckily, because the speed at impact was not much more than ten miles per hour, the only appreciable damage to either car was on my 1997 Honda Civic: a slightly bent hood, a cracked grille molding, and a broken headlight housing bracket.
+And while I know a guy who buys junk cars, I didn’t need to go that route because the speed at impact was not much more than ten miles per hour; as a result, the only appreciable damage to either car was on my 1997 Honda Civic: a slightly bent hood, a cracked grille molding, and a broken headlight housing bracket.

 Assessing the Damage